 Writing to Support the Theory of Plate Tectonics

 In this activity, using images that depict earthquakes, seafloor ages, topography, and volcanoes, you will make a scientific argument that supports the Theory of Plate Tectonics.
 You will explore an area that contains a plate tectonic boundary and craft a paper using scientific-discourse categories.
-The introductory activity uses images captured from the Learning With Data CD-ROM .
+The introductory activity uses images captured from the Learning With Data CD-ROM ( This site may be offline. ) .
 This chapter also includes suggestions for additional activities using the CD-ROM.

 This chapter is part of the Earth Exploration Toolbook.
 Each chapter provides teachers and/or students with direct practice for using scientific tools to analyze Earth science data.
 Students should begin on the Case Study page.

 The EET web site collects no personally identifying information and so is compliant with the Children's Online Privacy Protection Act.
 The site is constructed with tools that attempt to ensure the broadest possible accessibility in line with section 508 and w3c guidelines.